Teaching in Spring 21: PHIL 1400 001, PHIL 1500 005, PHIL 3430 001

-Joseph is a Ph.D. candidate in the Philosophy department at the University of Colorado.
+Joseph is a Ph.D. graduate of the Philosophy department at the University of Colorado.
 His research interests lie at the intersection of Philosophy of Science, Paleoclimatology, and Scientific Modeling.

 His dissertation provides an epistemic account paleoclimate modeling, one that illuminates the relationship paleoclimate models have to experiment and scientific theory, justifies their reliability for paleoclimate purposes, and highlights their role in supporting future climate projections.
 Joseph is also working on related philosophical projects on the exploratory use of general circulation models and the methodology of paleoclimate proxy measurement.